Taikocuya/ALX/README.md

 | `share/gc-us-retail`    | Gamecube  | NTSC-U  | Retail Disc               |

-The scripts require at least one extracted image of Skies of Arcadia, Skies of Arcadia Legends, Eternal Arcadia, or Eternal Arcadia Legends.
+The scripts require at least one extracted image of Skies of Arcadia, Skies of Arcadia Legends, Eternal Arcadia or Eternal Arcadia Legends.
 The directory structure should look like this:

 * `share/*/database` (replace the asterisk with any name you choose) for CSV